My Plantiful Cooking

 • ½ tablespoon shaoxing wine (Chinese cooking wine)

-• ½ tablespoon vegetarian oyster sauce * (use gluten-free if needed)
+• ½ tablespoon vegetarian oyster sauce or regular oyster sauce

 • ½ teaspoon sesame oil